openmeteo/evaporation/docs/api.rst

    (negative for west or south).
 Only *latitude* needs to be specified for calculating daily evaporation.

-   *step_length* is a :class:`datetime.timedelta` object with the length of the time step; so, for example, to calculate daily evaporation, *step_length* must be one day, whereas for hourly evaporation it must one hour.
+   *time_step* is a string: "D" for daily, "H" for hourly.

    In order to estimate the outgoing radiation, the ratio of incoming solar radiation to clear sky solar radiation is used as a